 Packaging is a process ubiquitous to most food processing plants.
-The purpose of packaging is to contain and protect food from microorganisms, contaminant exposure, oxygen intrusion, moisture movement into or out of the food, and other hazards that may be encountered.94 Packaging should also be inert in contact with the food product and not influence the selection or proliferation of microorganisms naturally present in the food product.
+The purpose of packaging is to contain and protect food from microorganisms, contaminant exposure, oxygen intrusion, moisture movement into or out of the food, and other hazards that may be encountered.117 Packaging should also be inert in contact with the food product and not influence the selection or proliferation of microorganisms naturally present in the food product.
 Packaging materials may be composed of polymer, glass, metal, or some composite material.
-Important characteristics of packaging materials include permeability to moisture and gases, light transmission or reflectance, reusability, sealing quality, mechanical durability and strength, antimicrobial behavior, interaction with the food product, and cost, among others.
 One might imagine there are a number of product-specific factors that must be considered when packaging food depending on the type of food, shelf-life, moisture content, etc.